-- Real Estate Franchise and Operations-franchises the real estate brokerage businesses of our three residential and one commercial brands, provides real estate brokerage services under our real estate brands and facilitates employee relocations; - Mortgage Services-provides home buyers with mortgage services and title, appraisal and closing services; - Hospitality Services-facilitates the sale and development of vacation ownership interests, provides consumer financing to individuals purchasing these interests, facilitates the exchange of vacation ownership interests, franchises our nine lodging brands and markets vacation rental properties in Europe; - Travel Distribution Services-provides primarily global distribution services for the travel industries and travel agency services; - Vehicle Services-operates and franchises our vehicle rental brands and provides commercial fleet management and fuel card services; - Financial Services-provides financial institution enhancement products and insurance-based and loyalty solutions, operates and franchises tax preparation offices and provides a variety of membership programs.
+- Real Estate Franchise and Operations-franchises the real estate brokerage businesses of our three residential and one commercial brands, provides real estate brokerage services under our real estate brands and facilitates employee relocations; - Mortgage Services-provides home buyers with mortgage services and title, appraisal and closing services; - Hospitality Services-facilitates the sale and development of vacation ownership interests, provides consumer financing to individuals purchasing these interests, facilitates the exchange of vacation ownership interests, franchises our nine lodging brands and markets vacation rental properties in Europe; - Travel Distribution Services-provides primarily global distribution services for the travel industries and travel agency services; - Vehicle Services-operates and franchises our vehicle rental brands and provides commercial fleet management and fuel card services; - Marketing Services (formerly, Financial Services)-provides insurance, membership, loyalty and enhancement products and services to financial institutions and other partners and their customers.

 Our management team is committed to building long-term value through operational excellence.
 Historically, a significant portion of our growth had been generated through strategic acquisitions of businesses that have strengthened our position in the travel and real estate services industries and furthered our strategy of building a hedged and diversified portfolio of businesses.
 Now that we have assembled our vertically integrated portfolio of businesses, we have sharply curtailed the pace of acquisitions and have emphasized organic growth and cash flow generation as principal objectives in achieving operational excellence and building long-term value.
 In 2003, our spending on new acquisitions aggregated only \$149 million in cash.
 Although we remain highly disciplined in our acquisition activity, we may augment organic growth through the select acquisition of (or possible joint venture with) complementary businesses primarily in the real estate and travel services industries.
 We expect to fund the purchase price of any such acquisition with cash generated by our core operations and/or available lines of credit.
-We also routinely review and evaluate our portfolio of existing businesses to determine if they continue to meet our growth objectives and, from time to time, engage in discussions concerning possible divestitures, joint ventures and related corporate transactions to redirect our portfolio of businesses to achieve company-wide objectives.